lrycabel/training/README.md

 # training

-I just test GitHub functionality.
+1. I just test GitHub functionality.
-This line has been added from dev machine.
+2. This line has been added from dev machine.
-The commit done on main branch
+3. The commit done on [branch main].